Completing and extending shellings of vertex decomposable complexes: Vertex decomposable complexes and shelling completions

 \section{Vertex decomposable complexes and shelling completions}

 In this section we provide some necessary background regarding simplicial complexes and related notions, and also prove Theorem \ref{thm:vdextend}.

 A \defi{simplicial complex} $\Delta$ on a finite ground set $V$ is a collection of subsets of $V$ that is closed under taking subsets, so that if $\sigma \in \Delta$ and $\tau \subset \sigma$ then $\tau \in \Delta$.
 The elements of $\Delta$ are called \defi{faces}.
 Note that we do not require $\{v\} \in \Delta$ for all $v\in V$.
 The elements $v \in V$ such that $\{v\} \in \Delta$ will be called the \defi{vertices} of $\Delta$, whereas elements $w \in V$ that are not vertices will be called \defi{loops}.
 In particular the vertex set of $\Delta$ can be a proper subset of its ground set.
 As in \cite{Jon} we adopt the convention that the \defi{void complex} $\emptyset$ is a simplicial complex, distinct from the \defi{empty complex} $\{\emptyset\}$.
-We will sometimes refer to the simplicial complex \defi{generated by} a collection of subsets $S \subset {\mathcal P}(V)$, by which we mean the smallest simplicial complex containing $S$.